-We've covered the basics of using a git workflow - now it's time to practice a little.
+We've covered the basics of using a git workflow — now it's time to practice a little.
 We recommend going through this practice before you actually start working on your group project.
-This way, you'll be more equipped to use this workflow - and also deal with any issues that come up.
+This way, you'll be more equipped to use this workflow, and to deal with any issues that come up.

-This will be an extremely simple exercise - we will just make some small modifications to a README.
-That's because the goal here isn't to code - it's to practice the workflow itself and also deal with a merge conflict.
+This will be an extremely simple exercise — we will just make some small modifications to a README.
+That's because the goal here isn't to code, but to practice the workflow itself and also deal with a merge conflict.

 Start by creating a new directory called

 workflow-practice.
 It will have just one file:

 git-workflow repository in GitHub and then connect it to this project using

 git remote add origin git-workflow.
 This will be a repository we can throw away later — it's just for practice!

 Save the code in the README and make your first commit: